PrincetonUniversity/PsyNeuLink/branch/devel/_sources/UserGuide.txt

     information, taking the inputs to a model and generating its outputs.
-The primary types of ProcessingMechanisms are `TransferMechanisms <TransferMechanism>` (that perform a "memory-less" transformation of their input), IntegratorMechanisms (that maintain a memory of their prior state, and integrate that with new inputs), and ObjectiveMechanisms (that evalute and/or compare different sources of input).
+The primary types of ProcessingMechanisms are `TransferMechanisms <TransferMechanism>` (that perform a "memory-less" transformation of their input), IntegratorMechanisms (that maintain a memory of their prior state, and integrate that with new inputs), and ObjectiveMechanisms (that evaluate and/or compare different sources of input).